nystrom/rivo/docs/design.md

 	type List (a) = Nil
 	type List (a) = Cons a (List a)

+A type definition induces a test function.

+    fun (!
+Nil) : List (? a)
+    fun

 ### Core types

 We have the core types `#i8`, `#i16`, `#i32`, `#i64`, `#f32`, `#f64`, and `#box`.